ixofoundation/ixo-cloudflareR2-cloud-worker/README.md

 4. **r2-image-worker** will respond the key of the stored image. `abcdef.png`
 5. **r2-image-worker** serve the images on `https://ixo-r2-image-worker.username.workers.dev/abcdef.png`
 6. Images will be cached in Cloudflare CDN.
+7. Images can also be uploaded to IPFS Storage via the ipfsupload endpoint

 ```
 User => Image => base64 => r2-image-worker => R2